justinethier/cyclone/docs/api/cyclone/concurrent.md

 Note that `f` may be called multiple times and thus should be free of side effects.
 Returns the value that was swapped in.

 Based on the procedure of the same name from Clojure.

-;; Notes:
-;; swap! takes the current value of the Atom, calls the function on it (in this case, inc), and sets the new value.
-However, just before setting the new value, it checks to make sure the old value is still in there.
-If it's different, it starts over.
-It calls the function again with the new value it found.
-It keeps doing this until it finally writes the value.
-Because it can check the value and write it in one go, it's an atomic operation, hence the name.
-;;
-;; That means the function can get called multiple times.
-That means it needs to be a pure function.
-Another thing is that you can't control the order of the function calls.
-If multiple threads are swapping to an Atom at the same time, order is out of the window.
-So make sure your functions are independent of order, like we talked about before.
-;;

 ### compare-and-set!